dimus-r/getting-data/CodeBook.md

 - subject - participant in the study tagged from 1 to [number of participants],

 - activity - factory with the following values:
-1. WALKING
+  1 - WALKING
-2. WALKING_UPSTAIRS
+  2 - WALKING_UPSTAIRS
-3. WALKING_DOWNSTAIRS
+  3 - WALKING_DOWNSTAIRS
-4. SITTING
+  4 - SITTING
-5. STANDING
+  5 - STANDING
-6. LAYING
+  6 - LAYING

+  Measurements*:
-- tBodyAcc-XYZ*
+- tBodyAcc-XYZ
 - tGravityAcc-XYZ
 - tBodyAccJerk-XYZ
 - tBodyGyro-XYZ